frankwallis/plugin-typescript/README.md

 ## Overview ##

 A plugin for [SystemJS](https://github.com/systemjs/systemjs) which enables you to ```System.import``` TypeScript files directly.
-The files are compiled in the browser and compilation errors written to the console.
+The files are transpiled in the browser and compilation errors written to the console.

 Starting with JSPM 0.17.0 (currently in beta) this plugin will be the officially supported mechanism for transpiling TypeScript.
-It provides the ability to type-check files while loading them, which is not currently possible with the built-in SystemJS TypeScript transpiler.
+It provides the ability to transpile TypeScript and ES2015+ files on the fly when then are loaded by SystemJS.

-plugin-typescript uses TypeScript ^2.1.0
-For TypeScript 2.0.x use plugin-typescript 5.2.9
+For SystemJS @0.19 use plugin-typescript 5.3.3
 For TypeScript 1.8.1 use plugin-typescript 4.0.16
 For TypeScript 1.7.5 and below use plugin-typescript 2.x.x